pjueon/JetsonGPIO/README.md

 ### Building from the source
 You can also build the same image on docker hub from the source using `docker/Dockerfile`.

-The following command will build a docker image named `testimg` from .
+The following command will build a docker image named `testimg` from it.

 ```shell
 sudo docker image build -f docker/Dockerfile -t testimg .